 - In this timeline, a more threatening and dark Klaatu arrived in the 50s but did a more private demonstration and warning to just a few selected people.
 Those selected realized that there was no way in hell that they'd be able to do everything Klaatu asked them to do, so spent the next half-century reverse-engineering what little tech he left behind to create the lanyards.
 It was originally hoped that that technology would be able to be shield the whole world, but before they could create larger versions of it, the blackout came from Klaatu's people.

 Rachel Matheson is actually the head of the Republic of Monroe.

 She’s just using Bass as a human shield and as an easy way to avoid a War Crimes Commission if the lights ever come back on.
 Bass is far too deferential to her until he drops his gambit on her and turns the tables against her.

 - Related: Rachel Matheson is not the head of the Republic, but has spent the last 11 years building support among the troops and will launch a coup soon, unseating Monroe and putting one of the largest states in the old continental US under competent leadership.
 Because that's our Juliet.

-- Possibly Jossed.
+- Very Jossed.
 Bass is torturing her old friends, as well as using her son against her as a hostage for her good behavior.